Floorp-Projects/Floorp/taskcluster/docs/kinds.rst

 ------------------------------
 Verifies the contents and package of release update MARs for RC releases.

-release-push-langpacks
+release-sign-and-push-langpacks
 -------------------------------
-Publishes language packs onto addons.mozilla.org.
+Sign a langpack XPI and publishes it onto addons.mozilla.org.

 release-beetmover-signed-langpacks
 ----------------------------------